openshift/microshift/docs/user/howto_test_offline.md

 /usr/bin/microshift-cleanup-data --ovn
 ```

-3. Determine the interface on the host that has the default route
+3. Determine the interface on the host that has the default route.
+   Make sure you only have one default route configured

 ```
 IFACE=$(ip route | grep default | awk '{print $5}')